 Standard or Itemized Deductions and Exemptions

-You may select to either itemize individual non-business deductions or select the standard deduction for your filing status, whichever produces the greater tax benefit.
+You may select to either itemize deductions or select the standard deduction for your filing status, whichever produces the greater tax benefit.

 *Note: The program will automatically apply the better tax benefit deduction to your Mississippi state return based on the entries made in the return.

-- You may not deduct on your Mississippi itemized deductions any state income taxes, or taxes allowed for Federal purposes, in lieu of state income tax.
+- You cannot deduct any state income taxes, or taxes allowed for Federal purposes, in lieu of state income tax.
 This includes any taxes withheld for Mississippi gaming winnings which can't be deducted.

 - Married individuals who have separate income may file a combined return and can divide their itemized deductions between themselves in any amount.